Tenfold Topology of Crystals: Unified classification of crystalline topological insulators and superconductors: Main results methods

 In a previous work by one of the authors with A.~Chapman, see Ref.~\onlinecite{Cornfeld2019Classification}, an explicit classification of Dirac Hamiltonians invariant under any point-group symmetry, $G$, was provided.
 In our current settings, these classes of Dirac Hamiltonians correspond to topologically distinct groundstate classes associated with a $G$-equivariant sphere.
 In $\KK$-theoretic language, the classification by E.~C.~and A.~Chapman is provided by an \emph{isomorphism} between the $\KK$-theory of $G$-equivariant spheres and the non-equivariant $\KK$-theories of spheres corresponding to different representations of the point group $G$.
 Explicitly,

 Here, $\gIrr^{\epsilon}(G)$ are all $\ZZ_2$-graded and $\epsilon$-twisted irreducible representations for suitable grading and twisting explicitly determined by the point-group, $G$; the degrees, $p_\rho,q_\rho$, are also explicitly determined.
 A proof of this isomorphism was given by M.~Karoubi in Ref.~\onlinecite{KAROUBI2002Equivariant}.
+For further details of this isomorphism see Appendix~\ref{app:iso}.

 A question arises, whether the topologically distinct groundstates of crystalline systems, represented by $\KR_G(\bTt^3)$, can also be decomposed into equivariant spheres and thus, via the above isomorphism, to non-crystalline invariants.